stratapp-ai/stratapp-ai.github.io/about.md

   Start with one grouping of 10 to 100 people.
 After 3 weeks, roll out progressively by level, function or geography.

-  Rely on peer-to-peer coaching and viral adoption, or run an in-house training program, or engage our coaching partner.
+  Rely on peer-to-peer coaching and viral adoption, or run an in-house training program, or engage one of our coaching partners.

   Roll out in 4 easy phases, explained [here](https://stratappsaas.com/blog/how-to-implement/ "how to implement").